r1cm3d/sfproc/README.md

 write in this directory.

 ## Usage
-This application basically copies files from S3 bucket to another attaching some metadata and encrypting them with a Key Management Service (KMS) key if needed.
+This application basically copies files from S3 bucket to another attaching some metadata and encrypting them with a Key Management Service (KMS) key if is needed.

 ### To copy all files from bucket MY_BUCKET to the same bucket:
 ``` console